junovhs/warden/DESIGN.md

 The roadmap isn't just documentation—it's a **contract**:
 - Every `[x]` feature has a `<!-- test: path::function -->` anchor
-- `warden roadmap audit` verifies anchors resolve to real tests
+- `SlopChop roadmap audit` verifies anchors resolve to real tests
 - This enforces that "done" means "tested"

 ### Programmatic Updates